 Lithuanian media’s views on gender equality: qualitative and quantitative analysis

-According to the results of “Kantar” survey commissioned by the Lithuanian National Olympic Committee, in Lithuanian media women’s sport receives several times less coverage than men’s sport.
-During the period of January to December, 2019, the number of publications focusing entirely on men’s sport was 3.3 times larger than that of women’s sport.
+According to the results of “A Kantar” survey commissioned by the Lithuanian National Olympic Committee, in Lithuanian media women’s sports receive several times less coverage than men’s sports.
+From January to December 2019, the number of publications focusing entirely on men’s sport was 3.3 times larger than that of women’s sport.
 These numbers were received as a result of the analysis of 10 Olympic summer sports, excluding basketball.

 “A lot more publications are focusing entirely on men’s sport.
 The biggest gap is in football: men’s football had been covered 10 times more than that of women’s, men’s swimming – 4.5 times more.
-Only women’s cycling is covered about 28 % more”, said Linas Spėčius, Head of communication analysis at “Kantar”.
+Only women’s cycling is covered about 28 % more”, said Linas Spėčius, Head of Communication Analysis at “Kantar”.

 Disproportion of achievements and attention

 According to the President of the Lithuanian National Olympic Committee Daina Gudzinevičiūtė, the results of the study revealed an unpleasant tendency.
-She says that the curve of gender equality in sport in Lithuania is rising, but for true equality to be achieved a lot of hard and consistent work awaits.
+She says that the curve of gender equality in sports in Lithuania is rising, but for true equality to be achieved a lot of hard and consistent work awaits.

 Prevalence of track and field athletics in women’s sport representations

 Analysis by sport types shows that women’s track and field athletics received the most coverage among women’s sport types, followed by women’s swimming and cycling.
 However, even the most mentioned women’s track and field athletics is 3 times behind the leading men’s sports: tennis, football, and swimming.
-Also, the coverage of track and field athletics also has the smallest gap between men and women, with men having been mentioned by 7% more.
+Also, the coverage of track and field athletics has the smallest gap between men and women, with men having been mentioned by 7% more.

 Individual sports were discussed by the media more often than team sports, the former having been mentioned 1.8 times more often.